 - Formulas bumped up the speed and heaviness while expanding on the industrial and ambient elements.

 - Gateways was essentially Blessed taken and expanded upon and was probably their doomiest and most "evil" album.

 - Heretic was an "everything but the kitchen sink" album and tried to combine elements of their entire career.

-- Illud is, well... yeah, it was different.
-Most of the death metal was eschewed in favor of late-90s industrial metal ala Rob Zombie or Marilyn Manson (Too Extreme!, Destructos, Radikult), groove metal ala Lamb of God (10 More Dead, I Am Morbid), or bizarre industrial grind ala The Berzerker (Profundis - Mea Culpa).
-The fandom's opinion is, well...not at all positive.
+- Illud is, well...
+Yeah, it was different.
+Most of the death metal was eschewed in favor of late-'90s industrial metal a la Rob Zombie or Marilyn Manson (Too Extreme!, Destructos, Radikult), groove metal a la Lamb of God (10 More Dead, I Am Morbid), or bizarre industrial grind a la The Berzerker (Profundis - Mea Culpa).
+The fandom's opinion is, well...
+Not at all positive.

-- Revolving Door Band: For most of the Nineties.
+- Revolving Door Band: For most of the 1990s.

 - Shout-Out: H. P. Lovecraft gets referenced from time to time, more so on their newer stuff.
 In fact, Trey's stage name is a Lovecraft Shout-Out by way of the Simon Necronomicon.

 - Theme Naming: Every album's title starts with a letter of the Latin alphabet in chronological order.

 - An interesting case, as it was done unintentionally with Altars of Madness and Blessed, but done intentionally from then on.

 - Those Wacky Nazis: David flirted with this for a brief period of time.